nutsdb/nutsdb/docs/user_guides/use-kv-pair.md

 ## GetTTL and Persist

-* Use `GetTTL` to get remaning TTL of a value by key.
+* Use `GetTTL` to get remaining TTL of a value by key.
 It returns (-1, nil) if TTL is Persistent, (0, ErrBucketNotFound|ErrKeyNotFound) If expired or bucket/key not found and (remaining TTL and nil) if the record exits.

 ```golang
 if err := db.View(func(tx *nutsdb.Tx) error {